Learning how to start a fire in a fire pit isn’t as hard as you might think.

 Now it’s just a matter of keeping your fire burning.
 Once the firewood is burning well, you can add more firewood whenever you wish.
 And the hotter the fire, the larger the firewood you can use.
 Don’t waste your kindling at this point.
 You’ll want to keep it to start the next fire.

-If you maintain some sort of teepee structure even when adding firewood, your fire will burn high and bright.
-You can also crisscross the wood in layers, so it looks like a tic-tac-toe board.
+If you maintain some sort of teepee structure, even when adding firewood, your fire will burn high and bright.
+You can also crisscross the wood in layers so it looks like a tic-tac-toe board.
 The important thing is to build your fire to allow plenty of airflow.
 Remember, oxygen is the third essential ingredient, and your fire wants a lot of it.

 Occasionally, you’ll need to stir the fire with a stick or poker so all the wood burns thoroughly.
 If the firewood is turning all black and crumbling, it’s time to stir the fire and/or add more wood.
 If your fire is dying out and you want to bring it back, a few pieces of kindling should do the trick.
 Never pour lighter fluid or any other flammable liquid on a fire that is already lit.